-Theme Class number of times Description What is urban 1 Guidance Definition of landscape, recognition of landscape, fundamentals of landscape? visual-perception, cities and spaces, climate, reading spaces What is design?
-1 Engineering and design, Methodology of design, space and scale, affordance, universal design, case studies of civil engineering design Basic practice 3 Techniques of drawings: lines and elements Paley Park Perspective drawings and rough sketches Forms and colors 1 Formative design and layout Color and its arrangement Design practice 8 Part 1: Design of a street Part 2: Revitalization of a civil engineering heritage Achievement confirmation Achievement of learning is confirmed.
+Theme Class number of times Description What is urban Guidance landscape?
+1 Definition of landscape, recognition of landscape, fundamentals of landscape? visual-perception, cities and spaces, climate, reading spaces What is design?
+1 Engineering and design, Methodology of design, space and scale, affordance, what is design?
+1 universal design, case studies of civil engineering design 3 Techniques of drawings: lines and elements Basic practice Paley Park Perspective drawings and rough sketches Forms and colors 1 Formative design and layout Forms and colors Color and its arrangement Design question 0 Part 1: Design of a street Design practice 8 Part 2: Revitalization of a civil engineering heritage Achievement A abiayament of learning is confirmed confirmation Achievement of learning is confirmed.